Russia denies defaulting on $100mn bond coupon payment

-Russia denied that it had defaulted on a $100mn bond payment, saying that the money had been sent to bond holders, in dollars, in May but it was not the Kremlin’s fault if the cash was not distributed to bondholders, the Ministry of Finance said on June 27.
+Russia has denied that it has defaulted on a $100mn bond payment, the Ministry of Finance saying that the money had been sent to bond holders, in dollars, in May but it was not the Kremlin’s fault if the cash was not distributed to bondholders.

 With a ban on allowing Russia to make international bond payments looming at the end of May, Russia’s Ministry of Finance rushed through the coupon payments on a bond payment that came due on May 27, just days ahead of the deadline.